bradchristie/taminations-flutter/assets/c1/ah_so.md

 # Ah So

-From a wave or line: With each half of the wave/line working as a unit, the ends [Cross Fold](../ms/fold.md) and the centers follow along so as to keep each mini-wave or couple intact.
+From a Wave or Line: With each half of the Wave/Line working as a unit, the ends [Cross Fold](../ms/fold.md) and the centers follow along so as to keep each Mini-Wave or Couple intact.
 If the ends start out facing the same way, they pass right shoulders as they go.